Nicolas-Paiva/finance-vault-client/README.md

 ## Finance Vault Client

 This is the frontend for the Finance Vault project – a personal finance management tool where users can track expenses, monitor transactions, view summaries with charts, and manage their profile.
-Built with React, styled using shadcn/ui, and optimized with React Query for smooth data fetching and caching.
+Built with React/Next.js, styled using shadcn/ui, and optimized with React Query for smooth data fetching and caching.

 ### 🚀 Tech Stack